josephbeuysmum/Dertisch/README.md

 		}
 	}

-And a boilerplate `Filzanzug` Presenter looks like this:
+And a boilerplate `Dertisch` Presenter looks like this:

-	import Filzanzug
+	import Dertisch

 	extension SomePresenter: FZPresenterProtocol {
 		var closet: FZPresenterCloset? { return closet_ }